jhoobergs/erd-script/book/src/intro.md

 It uses `graphviz` to actually draw to diagrams.

-You can try it out in the browser by visiting [this site](https://jhoobergs.github.io/erd-script/).
+You can try it out in the browser as described [here](./online.md).

 ## Sample